MMichotte/US-to-TrelloCard/README.md

 - The user-story **must** be contained between the `<!--us-->` abd `<!--/us-->`tags
 - The description of the user-story **must** be contained between the `<!--description-->` and `<!--/description-->` tags.
 - You can add one or more checklists by containing the items in between the  `<!--checklist: "your checklist name-->` and `<!--checklist-->` tags.
-Replace `"your checklist nam"` by the name you want to give your checklisr.
+Replace `"your checklist name"` by the name you want to give your checklist.
 - You can add on or more images by enclosing the markdown image syntax (`![desc](path)`) in between the `<!--img-->` and `<!--/img-->` tags.

 ❗️ The US won't be added if it doesn't have a title and a description.